maahidg03/Steam-Games-Hybrid-Game-Recommendation-System/README.md

 **Project report** : A step by step description of our project

-**dataset files** : 2 dataset files , australian_user_reviews and steam_bundles are added in the repo.
+**Dataset Files** : 2 dataset files , australian_user_reviews and steam_bundles are added in the repo.
 However the third file was too big for git and cannot therefore be taken from the dataset link.
 The missing file is australian_users_items